vjhawar12/ESP32-ETHERNET-Web-Server/README.md

 The next hardware milestone is to route the PCB, run ERC/DRC and footprint checks, fabricate a single Rev 1 prototype, and document bring-up results before considering any larger production run.

+## BOM

+The preliminary bill-of-materials can be found under /hardware/bom and comes out to be an estimated $32 USD.
+I'm considering using the bare chips for sensors (not modules) and standardize resistors, capactiors, and other components where applicable to reduce costs further.

 ## Current firmware feature set

 - Brings up the ESP32-S3 + W5500 Ethernet path over SPI